oemof/oemof-solph/doc/developer_notes.rst

 * We adhere to `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ for any code produced in the framework.

 * We use pylint to check your code.
-Pylint is integrated in many IDEs and Editors. `Check here <http://docs.pylint.org/ide-integration>`_ or ask the maintainer of your IDE or Editor.
+Pylint is integrated in many IDEs and Editors. `Check here <http://docs.pylint.org/ide-integration>`_ or ask the maintainer of your IDE or Editor

 * Some IDEs have pep8 checkers, which are very helpful, especially for python beginners.